 We are registered in the British Virgin Islands and have been assigned company number 9032 in the register of companies.
-Our registered agent is HWR Services Limited at Craigmuir Chambers, P.O.
+Our registered agent is Harneys Corporate Services Limited at Craigmuir Chambers, P.O.
 Box 71, Road Town, Tortola, British Virgin Islands.
 The object or purpose of the Company is to engage in any act or activity that is not prohibited under British Virgin Islands law as set forth in Paragraph 4 of our Memorandum of Association.
-As an International Business Company, we are prohibited from doing business with persons resident in the British Virgin Islands or acting as a bank or insurance company.
+As an International Business Company, we are prohibited from doing business with persons resident in the British Virgin Islands, owning real estate in the British Virgin Islands or acting as a bank or insurance company.
 We do not believe that these restrictions materially affect our operations.